 : Contains the main bot server implementation.metadata

-: Provides metadata services for the bot.signoz
+: Provides metadata services for the bot.internal

 Certainly!
 I’ll provide a step-by-step guide on how to add a new command to OpBot based on the information available in the provided code files.